apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

     print(item)
 ```

-Finally, variants.
-We can reuse the `parse_variant()` function as it is, and even the handler code will look similar to what we already had.
-The whole program will look like this:
+Finally, the variants.
+We can reuse the `parse_variant()` function as-is, and in the handler we'll again take inspiration from what we had in `main.py`.
+The full program will look like this:

 ```py
 import asyncio